Academic questions should be addressed to the Office of the Registrar, (707) 826-4101, first floor, Student & Business Services building.

 The Summer Session program allows enrollment in HSU credit-bearing classes, provided that there is space available and prerequisites are fulfilled.
-The College of eLearning & Extended Education cannot guarantee you a space nor assure you will be permitted to enroll in any class.
+The College of Extended Education & Global Engagement (CEEGE) cannot guarantee you a space nor assure you will be permitted to enroll in any class.
 Instructor approval may be required, if a course has prerequisites.

-Summer Session courses taken through the College of eLearning & Extended Education will count in Undergraduate/Graduate units earned, grade point average and residence credit.
+Summer Session courses taken through Extended Education will count in Undergraduate/Graduate units earned, grade point average and residence credit.

 Fees per Summer Session unit may differ from Open University fees.